Upstream#

 specified with Sessions are stored in a shared memory zone;

-ensuring that it ends up in a non-empty variable
+in a way that ensures it ends up in a non-empty variable

-using the $rdp_cookie variable: Added in version 1.6.0: Angie Added in version 1.6.0: Angie PRO When enabled, causes Angie to return a connection error to the client
+The remote store returns the session identifier in the Added in version 1.6.0: Angie Added in version 1.6.0: Angie PRO When enabled, causes Angie to return a connection error to the client

 if the desired server is unavailable,

-as it would when no servers in the upstream are available.
-Added in version 1.6.0: Angie Added in version 1.6.0: Angie PRO Adds the string as the salt value to the MD5 hashing function
+as it would when no servers in the group are available.
+Added in version 1.6.0: Angie Added in version 1.6.0: Angie PRO Adds the string as salt to the MD5 hashing function

-for the sticky directive in the Salt is appended to the value being hashed;
+for the sticky directive in Salt is appended after the hashed value;

-to verify the hashing mechanism independently: The keeps the IP address and port, or the path to the UNIX domain socket of the upstream server.
-If several servers were contacted during request processing, their addresses are separated by commas, e.g. : 192.168.1.1:1935, 192.168.1.2:1935, unix:/tmp/sock If a server cannot be selected, the variable keeps the name of the server group. number of bytes received from an upstream server.
-Values from several connections are separated by commas like addresses in the $upstream_addr variable. number of bytes sent to an upstream server.
-Values from several connections are separated by commas like addresses in the $upstream_addr variable. time to connect to the upstream server; the time is kept in seconds with millisecond resolution.
-Times of several connections are separated by commas like addresses in the $upstream_addr variable. time to receive the first byte of data; the time is kept in seconds with millisecond resolution.
+to independently verify the hashing mechanism: The Used with Used with stores the IP address and port, or the path to the UNIX domain socket of the upstream server.
+If several servers were contacted during request processing, their addresses are separated by commas, e.g.: 192.168.1.1:1935, 192.168.1.2:1935, unix:/tmp/sock If a server cannot be selected, the variable keeps the name of the server group. number of bytes received from an upstream server.
+Values from several connections are separated by commas and colons like addresses in the $upstream_addr variable. number of bytes sent to an upstream server.
+Values from several connections are separated by commas and colons like addresses in the $upstream_addr variable. time to connect to the upstream server; the time is kept in seconds with millisecond resolution.
+Times of several connections are separated by commas and colons like addresses in the $upstream_addr variable. time to receive the first byte of data; the time is kept in seconds with millisecond resolution.
 Times of several connections are separated by commas like addresses in the $upstream_addr variable. session duration in seconds with millisecond resolution.
 Times of several connections are separated by commas like addresses in the $upstream_addr variable.
 Status of sticky connections.
 Connection routed to upstream without sticky enabled.
 Connection without sticky information.
 Connection with sticky information routed to the desired backend.
 Connection with sticky information routed to the backend

 selected by the load balancing algorithm.
 Values from multiple connections are separated by commas and colons,